abbasadel/smartranking/README.md

 To build and rung the containerized application, you need the following

-- Java JDK 11+
+- Java JDK 17+

   or

 - Docker (Multistage build, no need to install Java JDK or Gradle)
 - docker-compose

 ### Building and Running the App

-## You can build the run the app using Java JDK 11 and Gradle:
+You can build the run the app using Java JDK 17 and Gradle.
+You will need to provide AWS S3 keys as parameters

 ```bash
 ./gradlew clean build